 * I once asked a team of people, “So what’s the big deal with having to shut down a nuclear reactor?” when I was brought in to find and fix a software bug that needed to be identified and fixed within the next 12 hours, or else an East Coast Nuclear Power Plant would have been required to shut down one of their nuclear reactors.
-It turns out this is roughly a 30-day process and while it is occurring has the potential to overload the entire power grid in the U.S. The situation was more precarious than I would have anticipated walking into the facility that morning.
+It turns out this is roughly a 30-day process and while that is occurring there is the potential to overload the entire power grid system in the U.S. The situation was more precarious than I would have anticipated walking into the facility that morning.

-I’m sure they had the feeling of impending doom based on my naive (to them) question, but once I really understood the criticality of the problem I was able to organize very focused activities for the team.
+I’m sure they had the feeling of impending doom based on my naive (to them) question, but once I really understood the criticality of the problem I was able to organize very focused activities for the entire team.
 We found and fixed the problem within a few hours, tested the fix, filled out a ton of forms, and the emergency patch went in that evening.
 Problem averted and lesson learned.